 A student completing their program in the summer is not permitted to do CPT unless they are a graduate thesis student who has work that is required for the completion of their degree and, even then, it must have the approval of their Thesis Advisor and School Dean.

 CPT is authorized per academic semester by the International Students and Scholars Office and USCIS.
 CPT work authorization should fall within the semester dates.
-CPT requests in mid-semester will require additional written justification that the CPT work experience is integral to the student’s academic degree and outline how it will be integrated into the student’s semester requirements.

 Each F-1 CPT work authorization must be registered on student's transcript.
 Course registration must be for a minimum of one credit (as per department requirements.)
 Only CPT that is required for completion of degree as per the course catalog may have a course registration of zero credit.